The 4 Most Important Factors to Consider When Obtaining a Forex Broker License

 4. Time Frame to Obtain the License

-Ideally, a license should be granted after a couple of months.
-In reality it can take far longer.
+Ideally, a forex license should be granted after a couple months time.
+In reality it can take much longer.
 In fact, for certain regions, the expected time frame could exceed an entire year!
-If the region your broker is most interested in has a longer approval period, it may make sense to apply for a second license to cover the time required to wait for approval.
+If the region your broker is most interested in has a longer approval period, it may make sense to consider a secondary license application.
+For example, in Labuan, Malaysia the time required to obtain a forex broker license is much faster when compared to other regions.

 Atomiq Consulting – Forex Broker License Expertise

 Our brief outline is just a small sample of our industry expertise and knowledge surrounding forex broker licenses.
-To learn more about our recommended regions, discuss your preferred license areas in more detail or ask any other questions related to forex broker licenses, don’t hesitate to contact our team.
+To learn more about our recommended regions, discuss your preferred license jurisdictions in more detail, or ask any other questions related to forex broker licenses, don’t hesitate to contact our team.
 We look forward to hearing from you!

 Have a look at some of the additional services our clients have found to be helpful in the growth of their business.